The System actor

 Full Example

-See the example file examples/system_actions.chor for a runnable demonstration of these actions.
+See the example file examples/system_conditions.chor for a runnable demonstration of these conditions.